 Minorities.
 Scouting has always effectively reached the white middle class, but it has never been as successful with those outside the middle class or with non-whites.
 From its earliest days, the BSA has made many different efforts to expand its outreach, and it is likely to increase these efforts for the foreseeable future.
-In particular, look for a number of new, non-traditional programs designed to increase membership among minorities, especially among the rapidly expanding African American and hispanic populations.
+In particular, look for a number of new, non-traditional programs designed to increase membership among minorities, especially among the rapidly expanding hispanic populations.

 Scouting in the Future

 OK, I just can't keep up with predicting changes.
 They're happening too quickly.
 So I'll just lay out a few quick predictions and/or suggestions (most of my past predictions have come to pass much sooner than I thought they would).